praveensirvi1212/banking-finance-project/README.md

 # banking-finance-project
 # DevOps project
-An end to end CI-CD projects implemented to build, containerze, deploy the app to testing env on EC2 , selenium testing and deploy the app to prod env on EC2
+An end to end CI-CD projects implemented to build, containerze, deploy the app to testing env on EC2 , selenium testing and deploy the app to prod env on EC2 . created aws infra using terraform. detailed monitoring of nodes and containers using prometheus and grafana.